 The personal relationship with suppliers has always been relevant in organizing events.
 Communication is already increasingly less direct and increasingly mediated by electronic media: the event planner of the future will talk to suppliers only for specific issues, while the selection process will be conducted via email or online platforms.

 The increasing complexity of events is generating professionals who will have to take care of specific aspects.
-For example, Smart Events experts explain, event design is one of the aspects that today is often entrusted to specialized professionals.
+For example event design is one of the aspects that today is often entrusted to specialized professionals.
 The event planner has always been a coordinator of people, in the future this role will become increasingly important.